 Feeding

-Can You Feed Cardinal Tetras Live Foods?
+Can I Feed Cardinal Tetras Once A Day?

 Tank Requirements